 Broadly speaking, SOC 2 audits and achieving SOC 2 compliance can cost your organization $60,000 to $220,000.

 If you think this is too expensive, consider the alternative: In 2021, the average cost of a data breach hit $4.24 million, up from $3.86 million in 2020.
 You can avoid these huge costs by implementing robust data protection controls and achieving SOC 2 compliance that proves the efficiency of these controls.

 Who Can Perform a SOC 2 Audit?

-Only independent certified public accountants (CPAs) can perform SOC 2 audits.
+Only independent Certified Public Accountants (CPAs) can perform SOC 2 audits.
 Moreover, these audit professionals must follow the planning, execution, and oversight guidelines set by the AICPA to guide their work.
-A peer review must be performed on all AICPA audits.
+Therefore, you must perform a peer review on all AICPA audits.